September 18, 2025 (9mo ago) — last updated June 24, 2026 (14d ago)

 Practical tools for everyday choices:

-• Mind-mapping software: Miro or Coggle for brainstorming and visual organization.
+• Mind-mapping software such as Miro or Coggle for brainstorming and visual organization.

-• Decision matrix apps: Score options against consistent criteria like cost, time, and impact.
+• Decision matrix apps to score options against consistent criteria like cost, time, and impact.

-• SWOT analysis: Map Strengths, Weaknesses, Opportunities, and Threats for a formal view.
+• SWOT analysis to map Strengths, Weaknesses, Opportunities, and Threats.
 See SWOT analysis examples for inspiration: SWOT examples.

 The right tool doesn’t give you the answer; it helps you ask better questions.